amnestywebsite/amnesty-death-penalty/README.md

 Each country is an object with the countries array for that year.
 All countries that need to be active (i.e. press for detailbox) need to be in this array.

 * The id (ISO3) is necessary to reference to correct geo data from world-topo.json. * The country name is references the country name translation in the dictionary file (lang/dictionary.json)
 * The country name in data.json is in CAPS to indicate that it is not actually the country name but a reference to the key for translation.
 It must match the translation key in dictionary.json.
-If you want to change a country name in any language you need to do it in the dictionary file (lang/dictionary.json)
+If you want to change a country name in any language you need to do it in the dictionary file (lang/dictionary.json).
+* Don’t ever change anything in CAPS - that indicates it’s a reference rather than the actual value.
+If in doubt, please double check.
 * Putting a "O" in either executions or death-penalties will show the box with O. If you don't want it show - for abolitionist countries - leave it empty, e.g ""
 * "Since" is the year an abolitionist country abolished the death penalty.
 "Status" is must match one of the four statuses outlined above.